jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 Eventually I learned [Design Patterns and software architecture principles](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture).
 Once those concepts clicked in my head, I realized I had been approaching software incorrectly for years.

-The difference became obvious during one particular feature I designed shortly afterward learning Design Patterns.
+The difference became obvious during a feature I designed shortly after learning about Design Patterns.

 The product architect completely respecified the feature between releases.
 It was almost a 180-degree shift in direction.